Who are Daniel Defense, the makers of Salvador Ramos’ AR-15?

 The tragedy, coming just 10 days after another teen shooter killed 10 people at a supermarket in Buffalo, New York, has again reignited the gun control debate in the US, although optimism about seeing real change to fiercely-contested American firearms laws is low given the extent of the influence exerted by the NRA and other members of the country’s powerful weapons lobby.

-US president Joe Biden is scheduled to visit Uvalde on Sunday to grieve with the community and pledge action.
+US president Joe Biden visited Uvalde on 29 May to grieve with the community and pledge action as the NRA conference headlined by former president Donald Trump proceeded as planned.

 A statement on the Daniel Defense website reads: “We are deeply saddened by the tragic events in Texas this week.
 Our thoughts and prayers go out to the families and community devastated by this evil act.